CMaxK/chirpy/README.md

 # chirpy

-Web server that mimics "twitter" backend with:
+Web server that mimics a popular short-form-messaging platform backend with:
 * CRUD operations for messages
 * User auth with JWT
+* Refresh tokens as extra security layer on top of of JWT
-* User login/logout
+* User login/logout and relevant access permissions

 ## To run: